Hallucination is Inevitable: An Innate Limitation of Large Language Models: Identifying Limits on LLMs' Capabilities

 \section{Identifying Limits on LLMs' Capabilities}

-Recall that when discussing the classic diagonalization argument in \secref{ssec:llm_program_some_error}, we considered $P$-proved LLMs and showed that we can always find a ground truth $f$ such that $f$ is different from any $P$-proved LLMs.
 One may naturally think the other way round: what are the functions on which an LLM can possibly be hallucination-free?
 We give the following theorem as an ``upper bound'' of the capability of LLMs.
-We show that the set of functions on which LLM is hallucination-free is contained in a computably enumerable set of total computable functions, by employing~\cite{Gold1967LanguageId} and~\cite{Bar-Fre:j:72}: \begin{mdframed}\begin{theorem} Let set $\Set{F}$ denote the set of all the ground truth functions w.r.t. which a computable LLM $h$ can be hallucination-free after being trained on some finite number of training samples.
-Then $\Set{F}$ is contained in an enumerable set of total computable functions. \end{theorem}\end{mdframed} \begin{proof} LLMs are trained on training samples.
+We show that the set of functions on which LLM is hallucination-free is contained in a computably enumerable set of total computable functions, by adapting results and proofs from \cite{Bar-Fre:j:72} and \cite{Gold1967LanguageId}: \begin{mdframed}\begin{theorem} Let set $\Set{F}$ denote the set of all the ground truth functions w.r.t. which a computable LLM $h$ can be hallucination-free after being trained on some finite number of training samples.
+Then $\Set{F}$ is contained in a computably enumerable set of total computable functions. \end{theorem}\end{mdframed} \begin{proof} LLMs are trained on training samples.
 Therefore, to study what LLMs can reproduce, we need to first study all the possible training sets.
 We enumerate training sets of one sample, two samples, three samples, and so on.
 For example, training sets with one sample can be enumerated as

 Training sets with two samples can be enumerated following the Cantor pairing function which maps a pair of natural number to a natural number:

 We can then continue to list training sets of $n=3,4,\ldots$ samples to get all the possible training sets.